topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 #### Search extrinsics and events by name
 Display a list of matching extrinsics and events by name.
-- full-text search - doesn't require exact name, substring is sufficient
+- full-text search - doesn't require exact name, substring is sufficient, case insensitive

 #### Account detail